 - Ecuador: This program is geared toward students interested in Biology and Geography.

-- Argentina / Chile: These programs are geared toward students interested in Business and Political Science.
+- Argentina: This program is geared toward students interested in Business and Political Science.

 - Slavic Europe: This program is geared toward students interested in World War History.